JoaKing08/Town-Of-Us-Mira-JK/README.md

 # Other changes
 - The original Soul Collector's name was changed to "Reaper".
 - Plaguebearer and Pestilence alignments were changed to Neutral Apocalypse.
+- Imitator's Wiki entry now automatically detects all roles with Crew Variants and updates them.

 -----------------------
 # Neutral Apocalypse